keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 ## Customising actions

-You can tap the 3 stacked dots :fontawesome-solid-ellipsis-v: to the right of the action's name to bring up the following menu.
+You can tap the pencil icon :material-pencil-outline: to the right of the action's name to bring up the following menu.

 ![](../images/hg-action-settings.png)